 - Partial dentures are also available, but unfortunately, they can cause decay or infection of the remaining healthy teeth if not fitted properly.

 - Dentures also require replacement every 5 to 10 years.

 Nowadays, dental implants have become the standard for restoring missing teeth and getting that perfect smile.
 These dental fixtures are titanium screws that your dentist attaches to your jawbone to serve as the foundation for the crown and give your teeth a more natural look.

 Pros of Implants

-Dental implants are a permanent solution to your problem.
-They closely mimic the look and feel of natural teeth because they are actual replacements of missing teeth.
-They are implanted into the jaw, and they anchor the dental crowns into place.
+- They closely mimic the look and feel of natural teeth since they are unremovable replacements for missing teeth.

 Cons of Dental Implants

 - Implants can be quite expensive.
 The cost is the biggest drawback to dental implants, and this is the reason why many people choose to get dentures instead.